-Middle School is a time of constant transformation, with change and growth happening in social and family relationships, bodies, and perspectives on the world and oneself.
+Middle school is a time of constant transformation, with change and growth happening in social and family relationships, bodies, and perspectives.
 Every day brings increasing exposure to new opportunities and choices.
-Counseling services are available to 5th-8th grade students, are accessed by student request or referral from teachers, administrators, or parents, and are free of charge.
+Counseling services are accessed by student request or referral from teachers, administrators, or parents, and are free of charge.

-Our guidance counselor is available to help Middle School students and their families healthily navigate through life events, changes and challenges, as well as to help address barriers to learning and academic success.
-The counselor meets with every student in the first semester for a few minutes to identify academic and personal goals for the year, and any ways the counselor can help students achieve them.
-Through individual and group counseling, the counselor can be helpful with anger management, adjusting as a new student, coping with family changes, handling loss or death, making healthy choices, social skills, skills for managing stress, social conflicts and mediations, study & organizational skills, test & academic anxiety, strengthening self-esteem, providing space to “vent” or “reset,” processing disciplinary situations, referrals to community programs.
+Our guidance counselor is available to help students and their families navigate through life events, changes and challenges, as well as to help address barriers to learning and academic success.
+The counselor meets with every student in the first semester for a few minutes to identify academic and personal goals for the year.
+Through individual and group counseling, the counselor can aid with anger management, adjusting as a new student, coping with family changes, handling loss or death, making healthy choices, social skills, skills for managing stress, social conflicts and mediations, study and organizational skills, test and academic anxiety, strengthening self-esteem, processing disciplinary situations, and referrals to community programs.

 Personal Development Class

-The counselor provides ongoing guidance to staff by collaborating with teachers and administrators on the implementation of effective classroom management and Positive Discipline practices, conducting staff training, and helping facilitate school-wide crisis response and programming, if needed.
+The counselor provides ongoing guidance to staff by collaborating with teachers and administrators on the implementation of effective classroom management, conducting staff training, and helping facilitate school-wide crisis response programming.

-Counseling, advocacy and education are seen as collaborations with parents, and the counselor makes every effort to maintain regular communication and partnership with families through The Scoop, class newsletters, and by conducting Parent Education sessions throughout the year.
+The counselor makes every effort to maintain regular communication with families through The Scoop, class newsletters, and by conducting Parent Education sessions.